 However, some gardeners suggest fermenting tomato seeds before trying to store or germinate them.
 According to Garden Myths, fermentation of tomato seeds is not necessary, but it may help to destroy some common diseases, such as bacterial canker.

 Of course, if you want to save the seeds for long-term storage, you should dry them out first.
-You can learn more about how to save seeds in my article here.

 How Big Should Tomato Seedlings Be Before Transplanting Outdoors?

-To find out the last frost date in your location, check out this frost date calculator from the Old Farmer’s Almanac.
+(To find out the last frost date in your location, check out this frost date calculator from the Old Farmer’s Almanac.)

-A good time to transplant tomato seedlings outdoors is after the first “true leaves” appear on the plant.
-These are not the leaves that grew out of the seed when it sprouted, but rather new leaves that grew after the initial germination period.
+These “true leaves” are not the leaves that grew out of the seed when it sprouted.
+Rather, they are the new leaves that grew after the initial germination period.

 You can learn more about when and how to transplant tomato seedlings outdoors in my article here.